Environment Monitoring Sensors Manufacturer

 Disadvantages: The corrosion of the electrode will change the capacitance of the electrode, and it needs to be cleaned or recalibrated.

-3. Tuning fork level sensor
+3. Hydrostatic level sensor

 4. Diaphragm liquid level sensor